Patrick Rhoads, MS

 Rhoads started his career fresh from the University of Nebraska.
-Coming to NSRI reunites him to his roots.
+Coming to NSRI reunites him with his roots.
 He graduated as a regent’s scholar in three years.
 He studied chemical engineering at the University of Nebraska at Omaha before completing his degree at the University of Nebraska–Lincoln.

 After graduating, Rhoads was commissioned in the U.S. Navy.
 He served six years at the headquarters of the prestigious Naval Reactors Program.
 He excelled there as a systems engineer for nuclear submarines and prototypes.